 I am no stranger to this vicious circle.
 I have been so frustrated that despite an intense exercise regime and a daily calorie intake of 1,200 I had barely lost a single pound after 6 weeks.
 I knew that something wasn’t right and granted this was before I had even heard of PCOS, but it did answer a lot of questions I had!

 Dr Rekha Tailor one of the UK’s leading non-surgical cosmetic specialists, is keen to emphasise the importance of getting a PCOS diagnosis early so that treatment can be given.

 “For years women have suffered in silence with embarrassing symptoms such as acne and excessive hair growth, both of which can have extremely negative effects on their self-confidence and mental health.
 Consequently, the aesthetic symptoms of PCOS can’t be underestimated.
 We are fortunate to live in an age in which medical advances mean that there are now more possible treatments for the aesthetics symptoms than ever, it is our job to break the taboos around them in order to help and support women who need to get help.”

 According to Dr Ellie Rayner, there is no cure for PCOS however there are medicine and treatments available to help your symptoms and reduce the risk of long-term health problems.

 Medicine is available for symptoms such as irregular periods and fertility problems or excessive hair growth.
-If you are diagnosed with diabetes or high blood pressure, then you will be recommended to make lifestyle changes such as weight loss and exercise and may be recommended medical treatment to reduce your risk of the long-term complications of these conditions.
+If you are diagnosed with diabetes or high blood pressure, then you will be recommended to make lifestyle changes such as weight loss and exercise and may be recommended medical treatment to buy metformin online and reduce your risk of the long-term complications of these conditions.